MiningMath

 Another strategy is to optimize the short-term along with the long-term using different timeframes.
 In this approach, the integration between the short and long term visions is made in the same optimization process, facilitating the analysis and strategic definitions.

-• shorter time horizons (weeks, months, quarters...) for the initial periods of the operation;
+• Use shorter timeframes (weeks, months, quarters…) for the early periods of the operation;

-Constraints chosen in the interface for a timeframe example.
+Constraints chosen in the interface for an example with different timeframes.

 Share this Doc